agrc/gis.utah.gov/about/contributing/index.md

 #### Adding Images and Assets

 By convention, the gis.utah.gov website places all of it's images in the [`images`](https://github.com/agrc/agrc.github.io/tree/master/images) folder and all other assets (PDF's, text files, etc) in the [`downloads`](https://github.com/agrc/agrc.github.io/tree/master/downloads) folder.
 From the `images` or `downloads` directory in your browser, drag the assets you would like to reference in your post on to the browser window[^1].
 GitHub will recognize this and upload the assets.
-Finally, add a commit message and commit the changes.
+Finally, add a meaningful commit message describing the changes and commit the changes.

 #### The Pull Request

 To close the contribution loop, a [pull request](https://help.github.com/articles/github-glossary/#pull-request) must be created asking AGRC to pull in your commits to be incorporated into the website.
 In your fork of the website, there will be a `Pull request` button.
 Clicking this button and following through the steps to completion will summarize the changes made and send a notification to AGRC of the request.
 The pull request creates a link between your [branch](https://help.github.com/articles/github-glossary/#branch) and the AGRC repository.
 Any subsequent commits will show up in the pull request.
 It is a living connection while the pull request is open.
 This gives AGRC and the contributor a chance to have a discussion and fix any errors.

 Once the pull request is accepted and merged, the website will automatically regenerate and deploy to production.
-The edits will be live, [@MapUtah](https://twitter.com/@MapUtah) will tweet about the new content as well as a link will be posted to [facebook](https://facebook.com/utahagrc).
+The edits will be live, [@MapUtah](https://twitter.com/@MapUtah) will tweet about the new content the AGRC  [facebook](https://facebook.com/utahagrc) page will post about the new content.

+#### Clean Up

+Once this process is completed you are safe to delete your fork of the gis.utah.gov website.
+You should no longer need it and it will quickly become outdated.

 [^1]: There may be browser limitations with this functionality.